Avenge-PRC777/LLM-Safety-For-Children-Code/README.md

-# LLM-Safety-For-Children-Code
+# LLM-Safety-For-Children
-Code and Data for paper LLM-Safety-For-Children
+Contains code and data for LLM Safety for Children paper, for any issues please open an Issue on this repo